jb31790/Lab1/REPORT.md

 My initial approach to this lab was to read through the requirements to pass the lab, and then write up a plan of how I'd create my website.
 After writing my plan, which can be found in the [readme-file](./README.md), I created a todo-list out of this plan, so that I would have something that I could actually act upon.

 ## Template
 When creating websites I usually try to start of by making a base html "template" of my website.
 This template includes just about everything outside of the `<main>` section.
 So I make a sensible header, navbar, footer, etc. One thing thats important to note however is that I start of by making it purely in html, so no css.
 This is done to make sure that the website is somewhat sensible without css.
-This is required for lots or reasons, SEO (Search Engine Optimization), accessabillity support, and support for alternative browsers (w3m, lynx, etc.) just to name a few.
+This is required for lots or reasons, SEO (Search Engine Optimization), accessability support, and support for alternative browsers (w3m, lynx, etc.) just to name a few.

 After I've created this html-template I start styling this with css.